Sagar1711/SelectBox_QRCODE_Github/README.md

 # SelectBox_QRCODE_Github
 In the select / text box enter username then press pull request button to create a card.
 QrCode contains the repository link of the User.
-To convert HTML to PDF use jspdf : https://github.com/MrRio/jsPDF
+To convert HTML to PDF use jspdf : https://github.com/MrRio/jsPDF Download above repo and include it in the directory of this repos directory.